Sorry, you need to enable JavaScript to visit this website.

 img fig dss globe

-PAGES announces a new annual stipend/scholarship for data stewardship, available to PAGES working groups to help collate and safely store valuable research data.
+The annual PAGES stipend/ scholarship is available to assist PAGES working groups to meet the data stewardship guidelines, and to help collate and safely store valuable research data

 Background

 Since the beginning of PAGES, data have been valued as a resource that must be managed in order to make them FAIR (Findable, Accessible, Interoperable, and Reusable; Wilkinson et al. 2016).
 Over time, huge amounts of data have been collected from a variety of sources to reconstruct past changes.
-Moreover, teams of scientists have built community-sourced databases amassing large numbers of records from different archive types to reconstruct past global changes.
+As a consequence of this, PAGES prioritizes data governance and stewardship mechanisms that reflect historical contexts and inequities, and encourages that generation of new paleodata is made following the CARE principles for Indigenous Data Governance.
+Moreover, teams of scientists have built community-sourced databases amassing large numbers of records from different archive types to reconstruct past global changes, including genetic resources.
+PAGES acknowledges the benefits arising from the utilization of these types of resources, and supports the implementation of the Nagoya Protocol to ensure utilization of genetic resources in a fair and equitable way, in agreement with the 1992 Convention on Biological Diversity.

 PAGES has also issued data guidelines and procedures for making data available.
-Moreover, all PAGES WGs are required to identify a data liaison officer responsible for data stewardship and archiving, to ensure that data and metadata conform to the standards of the WG's chosen data repository.
+Moreover, all PAGES WGs are required to identify a data liaison officer responsible for data stewardship and archiving, to ensure that data and metadata conform to the community standards, and/or the standards of the WGs chosen data repository.
+Some examples of community standards are paleoclimate (Khider et al. 2019), biodiversity (Global Biodiversity Information Facility); chronological (Dutton et al. 2017), geochemical (Klöcking et al. 2023).

-However, up to now, no direct financial support has been allocated to the planning, creation, curation, and updating of databases, nor to their transfer to a long-term public repository, and we acknowledge that this is becoming an increasingly important aspect of the output by PAGES WGs.
+Since 2021, PAGES has allocated financial support to the planning, creation, curation, and updating of databases, and to their transfer to a long-term public repository.

 Purpose of funding

-The stipend is for a data steward to work on data compilation and curation, with the goal of generating a data product for publication in a data-oriented journal or similar.
+The stipend is for a data steward to work on data compilation and curation, with the goal of generating a data product available in a trusted data repository.
+Publication in a data-oriented journal, or similar, is not the final objective, but it is highly encouraged.
 Updating existing databases and database maintenance are also eligible for support.

-The Data Stewardship Scholarship can be awarded to anyone who you think would be appropriate for the required task, for example, but not limited to:
+The Data Stewardship Scholarship can be awarded to anyone who is deemed appropriate for the required task.
+Examples include, but are not limited to:

-The support can be requested on an annual basis.
-Only current PAGES WGs and those that have recently sunsetted can apply for this stipend.
+Support can be requested on an annual basis.
+Only current PAGES WGs, and those that have recently sunsetted (i.e. within the last two years), can apply for this stipend.

 Projects should aim to make the collected data FAIR.
-Thereby a clear plan for long-term archiving in a trusted repository must be outlined.
-WDS, as well as some journals (for example, Earth System Science Data Discussions (ESSDD) and Scientific Data) list recommended and trusted repositories.
+Thus, a clear plan for long-term archiving in a trusted repository must be outlined.
+WDS, as well as some journals (for example Earth System Science Data and Scientific Data) list recommended and trusted repositories.

 > Access the application form here

-The call for proposals will be announced once per year and only one proposal per working group will be funded.
+The call for proposals will be announced once per year, and only one proposal per WG will be considered.

-You must contact your PAGES Scientific Steering Committee (SSC) liaison to discuss your plans at least two weeks before submitting the proposal.
+WGs must contact their PAGES Scientific Steering Committee (SSC) liaison to discuss plans at least two weeks before submitting the proposal.

-The call will have the same deadline as the call for workshop financial support and new working groups in the first part of the year, and will be advertised on the PAGES website, in the e-news, and on social media.
+The call will have the same deadline as the call for workshop financial support and new working groups in the first part of the year, and will be advertised on the PAGES website, in the PAGES Newsletter, and on social media.

 Proposal preparation